oa-labs/arc-ai-digital-ocean/web/docs/DEPLOYMENT.md

 3. Check browser console for errors
 4. Verify environment variables are set correctly
 5. Test locally with Docker first
-6. See `OAUTH_PRODUCTION_FIX.md` for OAuth-specific issues
-7. Open an issue on GitHub if problem persists
+6. Open an issue on GitHub if problem persists

 ---